wandb/docs/docs/guides/integrations/tensorboard.md

 Once your wandb run finishes, your TensborBoard event files will then be uploaded to Weights & Biaes.
 These metrics will **also be logged** in native Weights & Biases charts along with a host of useful information such as your machines CPU or GPU utilization, the git state, the terminal command used, and much more.

 :::info
 Weights & Biases support TensorBoard with all versions of TensorFlow.
-W\&B also supports TensorBoard > 1.14 with PyTorch as well as TensorBoardX.
+W&B also supports TensorBoard > 1.14 with PyTorch as well as TensorBoardX.
 :::

 ## Common questions